JasonLocklin/Dissertation/General/Discussion.md

-[SA failed as a replacement. ] It was speculated that an alternative treatment of neglect might be saccadic adaptation, a task not that different from prism adaptation, but one that has been demonstrated to produce subtle changes in perception for healthy individuals [@tk].
+[SA failed as a replacement. ] It was speculated that saccadic adaptation may represent a viable alternative treatment of neglect.
+Although the task is not that different from prism adaptation, it has been demonstrated to produce subtle changes in perception for healthy individuals [@tk].
 Chapter 3 began with an examination of healthy performance on the landmark and line bisection tasks.
 The two tasks have been used before in neglect research as they comprise largely similar perceptual properties but likely rely heavily on distinct visual systems [@tk].
 Healthy participants typically demonstrate very small biases, compared with neglect patients, on these tasks.
 It was therefore suspected that if saccadic adaptation produced changes in perception of spatial extent and spatial attention, it may show up as small changes on the landmark and line bisection tasks, respectively.
 Unfortunately, though the participants demonstrated adequate saccadic adaptation, the effect did not appear to influence either task.
 At the same time, a single case study attempting saccadic